 Our primary aim is to improve the profitability of our own commercial cattle.

 We hope to achieve this by maintaining a commercial focus in our pedigree herds.
-Our two-hundred and fifty home-bred commercial cows run with Chapelton Angus and Shorthorn bulls every season, and their calving and carcass records are fed back into our pedigree breeding program.
+Our two-hundred and twenty home-bred commercial cows run with Chapelton Angus and Shorthorn bulls every season, and their calving and carcass records are fed back into our pedigree breeding program.

 Our genetic analysis currently considers over 3000 carcass records and over 8000 pieces of calving data.
 We have also begun gathering pelvic measurement data from our replacement heifers to further this analysis and are one of the few Shorthorn herds in the UK to have a five-star herd completeness rating for recording on Breedplan.